Kidney Cancer Treatmetn symptoms of kidney cancer

 Metastatic renal cancer – Secondary kidney cancer

-Kidney-cancer-stemcellsWhen cancer is found in the kidney, it might not have developed there but has metastasized (spread) from bone cancer or other organs, resulting in prostate cancer, colon cancer, lung cancer, pancreas cancer, stomach, prostate cancer or breast cancer.
+Kidney-cancer-stemcellsWhen cancer is found in the kidney, it might not have developed there but has metastasized (spread) from bone cancer or other organs, resulting in prostate cancer, colon cancer, lung cancer, pancreas cancer, stomach, prostate cancer, or breast cancer.
 Since this type of cancer has spread from another (primary) site, it is referred to as secondary renal cancer.
-These naming and treatment options for the tumors are based on the original primary site where it started.
-For example, cancer that started in the pancreas and spread to the kidney is referred to as pancreatic cancer, and not kidney cancer.
+The tumors are classified and treated according to the primary site of origin.
+For example, cancer that begins in the pancreas and spreads to the kidney is referred to as pancreatic cancer and not kidney cancer.
 It is also treated like pancreatic cancer.
-In North America & Europe, secondary (metastatic) renal tumors are more commonly diagnosed than primary kidney cancer, but the opposite is true for many parts of Asia (Thailand), South America and Africa.
+In North America & Europe, secondary (metastatic) renal tumors are more commonly diagnosed than primary kidney cancer.
+Still, the opposite is true for many parts of Asia (Thailand), South America, and Africa.

 Benign Kidney Tumors